sailfish009/openstructure/modules/mol/alg/doc/molalg.rst

   :type entity: :class:`~ost.mol.EntityView` or :class:`~ost.mol.EntityHandle`
   :param clashing_distances: information about the clashing distances
   :type clashing_distances: :class:`~ost.mol.alg.ClashingDistances`
-  :param always_remove_bb: if set to True, the whole residue is removed even if the clash happens in the side-chain
+  :param always_remove_bb: if set to True, the whole residue is removed even if
+                           the clash happens in the side-chain
+  :type always_remove_bb:  :class:`bool`

-  :returns: A tuple of two elements: The filtered :class:`~ost.mol.EntityView`, and a :class:`~ost.mol.alg.ClashingInfo` object
+  :returns: A tuple of two elements: The filtered :class:`~ost.mol.EntityView`,
+            and a :class:`~ost.mol.alg.ClashingInfo` object

-.. function:: CheckStereoChemistry(entity,bond_stats,angle_stats,bond_tolerance,angle_tolerance,always_remove_bb=False)
+.. function:: CheckStereoChemistry(entity, bond_stats, angle_stats, \
+                                   bond_tolerance, angle_tolerance, \
+                                   always_remove_bb=False)

   This function filters out residues with severe stereo-chemical violations.
 If the violation involves a backbone atom, the complete residue is removed from the structure, if it involves an atom that is part of the sidechain, only the sidechain is removed.
-This behavior is changed by the always_remove_bb flag: when the flag is set to True the whole residue is removed even if a violation is just detected in the side-chain
+This behavior is changed  by the *always_remove_bb*
+  flag: when the flag is set to True the whole residue is removed even if a violation is just detected in the side-chain.

   The function returns a view containing all elements (residues, atoms) that have not been removed from the input structure, plus a :class:`~ost.mol.alg.StereoChemistryInfo` object containing information about the detected stereo-chemical violations.

-  A violation is defined as a bond length that lies outside of the range: [mean_length-std_dev*bond_tolerance <-> meanlength+std_dev*bond_tolerance] or an angle width lying outside of the range [mean_width-std_dev*angle_tolerance <-> mean_width+std_dev*angle_tolerance ].
+  A violation is defined as a bond length that lies outside of the range:
+  [mean_length-std_dev*bond_tolerance, mean_length+std_dev*bond_tolerance] or an
+  angle width outside of the range [mean_width-std_dev*angle_tolerance, mean_width+std_dev*angle_tolerance ].
 The information about the mean lengths and widths and the corresponding standard deviations is passed to the function using two parameters.

   Hydrogen and deuterium atoms are ignored by this function.